florianpasteur/garmin-connect/README.md

 });
 ```

+## Supported methods

+Below the list of supported methods by this library.
+Please also explore the [examples](./examples) folder for more usage examples and the typescript to find undocumented methods.

 ### `getActivities(start: number, limit: number, activityType?: ActivityType, subActivityType?: ActivitySubType): Promise<IActivity[]>`

 Retrieves a list of activities based on specified parameters.